 Ready to move towards your fitness goals in a body-positive way?
 Book an in-person or virtual personal training session with us today!

-It’s not uncommon for a client to walk into Gilded Studio and be instantly drawn toward our poles.
+It’s not uncommon for a client to walk into our Boston studio and be instantly drawn toward our poles.
 I get it - they’re a mysterious thing, something not everyone has encountered or had access to before (also: shiny).
 And then they ask, sometimes shyly, sometimes enthusiastically: “Could I try that?”

 1. You find regular workouts boring.